 Learning how to grow sunflowers isn’t difficult – they almost grow themselves.
 And once sunflowers begin to grow, they grow quickly.
 Sunflower care only requires a few basic growing tips.

 Although sunflowers require a lot of water to germinate, they only require an inch of water per week during the growing season.
-Water once a week until the top 6 inches of soil is moist.
+Use a watering nozzle to easily water once a week until the top 6 inches of soil is moist.

 If you prepared your soil with compost and/or manure, you shouldn’t need extra fertilization during the growing season.
 If you feel your plants require better nutrition, you can work a balanced, slow-acting granular fertilizer into the soil surrounding your sunflowers.
 Sunflower fertilizers are available in a few garden centers, but a basic fertilizer is really all you need.